gixslayer/module2-project/server/readme.txt

 The server must be operated through a TUI.
 You simply enter a line in the standard input and it will be parsed and executed.
+Once the server application has been launched (simply execute